DevrajK721/Options_Pricing_Tool/README.md

 # Options Pricing Tool
+If you simply wish to use the tool, it is available as a web application at [Options Pricing Tool Application](https://dk-options-pricing-tool.streamlit.app/?)

 An Options Pricing Tool for European and American Options with additional support for exotic options.
 This tool will use the standard derived equation to find the option price of vanilla call or put options and use a Monte Carlo Simulation or Gaussian Quadrature Approach for other European Style Options.
 The American Style Options will be priced using either Binomial Trees or through a Finite Difference PDE.

 ## Usage